-PRESC = Timer prescaler factor (2, 4, 8 or 8000 depending on CC[1:0] bits, see Table 19 Clock Control Bits)
+PRESC = Timer prescaler factor (2, 4, 8 or 8000 depending on CC[1:0] bits, see Table 1)

-Clearing the output compare interrupt request (i.e. clearing the OCFi bit) is done by:
+Clearing the output compare interrupt request (that is, clearing the OCFi bit) is done by:

-- Reading the SR register while the OCFi bit is set. - 2.
+- 1. Reading the SR register while the OCFi bit is set. - 2.
 An access (read or write) to the OCiR register.

-- 1. Once the OCIE bit is set both output compare features may trigger interrupt requests.
+- Once the OCIE bit is set both output compare features may trigger interrupt requests.
 If only one is needed in the application, the interrupt routine software needs to discard the unwanted compare interrupt.
 This can be done by checking the OCF1 and OCF2 flags and resetting them both. - 2.
 If the OCiE bit is not set, the OCMPi pin is a general I/O port and the OLVLi bit will not appear when a match is found but an interrupt could be generated if the OCIE bit is set. - 3.
-When the timer clock is $f{CPU}/2$ , OCFi and OCMPi are set while the counter value equals the OCIR register value (see Figure 66 on page 100).
-This behaviour is the same in OPM or PWM mode. - When the timer clock is $f{CPU}/4$ , $f{CPU}/8$ or $f{CPU}/8$ 8000, OCFi and OCMPi are set while the counter value equals the OCiR register value plus 1 (see Figure 67 on page 100). - 4.
+When the timer clock is f{CPU}/2, OCFi and OCMPi are set while the counter value equals the OCiR register value (see Figure 8).
+This behaviour is the same in OPM or PWM mode.
+When the timer clock is f{CPU}/4, f{CPU}/8 or f{CPU}/8000, OCFi and OCMPi are set while the counter value equals the OCiR register value plus 1 (see Figure 9). - 4.
 The output compare functions can be used both for generating external events on the OCMPi pins even if the input capture mode is also used. - 5.
 The value in the 8-bit OCiR register and the OLVi bit should be changed after each successful comparison in order to control an output waveform or establish a new elapsed timeout.